idiomatic-go/postgresql/README.md

 }
 ~~~

-Resiliency for PostgresSQL database client calls is provided by a configurable [Actuator][actuatorcall] function call initialized by the host on startup:
+Resiliency for PostgresSQL database client calls is provided by an [Actuator][actuatorcall] function call that is initialized by the host on startup:
 ~~~
 fn, ctx, limited = actuatorApply(ctx, &status, req.Uri, runtime.ContextRequestId(ctx), "GET")
 defer fn()